ministryofjustice/security-guidance/docs/it-security-technical-users-policy.md

 When conducting an audit:

--   Documentary evidence **MUST** be made available to auditors upon request.
+-   Documentary evidence **SHALL** be made available to auditors upon request.
 -   Details provided **SHOULD** include the implementation of any technical security control in an IT system.
-Documentary evidence of changes **MUST** be reviewed.
+Documentary evidence of changes **SHALL** be reviewed.
 -   The evaluation **SHOULD** cover all types of changes, including configuration changes, to IT systems, and the IT security implications of those changes.
 This includes the case where no significant IT security impacts are identified.
--   Evidence of operating effectiveness for technical controls **MUST** be provided, and the desired risk mitigation as documented in the Information Assurance Framework Process.
+-   Evidence of operating effectiveness for technical controls **SHALL** be provided, and the desired risk mitigation as documented in the Information Assurance Framework Process.
 -   Activities involving verification of operational systems **SHOULD** be carefully planned and agreed to minimise disruptions to business processes.

 ## Incidents